-As Senior Research Fellow (History) in the School of Philosophical, Historical and International Studies my research centres on colonial cultures with specific reference to early twentieth century Indonesia.
-Before joining Monash in 2011, I was Senior Lecturer in History at Deakin University where I taught Indonesian and Southeast Asian history, Australian Studies, and units in the postgraduate Cultural Heritage program.
+As Senior Research Fellow (History) in the School of Philosophical, Historical and International Studies my research and publications centre on issues of colonial modernity with specific reference to early twentieth century Indonesia.
+Before joining Monash in 2011, I was Senior Lecturer in History at Deakin University where I taught Indonesian and Southeast Asian history, Modern History and Australian Studies, as well as heritage studies in the postgraduate Cultural Heritage program.

 I gained my PhD from Monash University with a thesis entitled The ‘education’ of Java: A modern colonial discourse 1860 – 1905.
 Earlier I completed a Masters thesis: ‘The colonisation and schooling of the To Pamona of Central Sulawesi, 1895 – 1925’, and a Masters in Australian Studies, also from Monash.
 This followed a BA (History), B.Ed. and Dip.Ed. from the University of Melbourne.
 In 2002-3 I was Regional Director of ACICIS, the Australian in-country Indonesian language program conducted at Gadjah Mada University, Yogyakarta.
 Prior to this I coordinated the UMAP (student mobility) program at Deakin University.

 Recent publications: In press: